The EXPOSURE Project

 top of page

 “The project’s creative ideas come out of a matrix of concerns – summarised by the word ‘Exposure’.
-What we mean by this is exposure to the elements; exposure to the extreme ecology of the Isle of Jura; exposure to our selves as we start up this journey.
+What we mean by this is exposure to the elements; exposure to the extreme ecology of the Isle of Jura; exposure to our selves as we start up this journey, exposure of our Culture and the things we make.
 In our vision there is little that is comfortable, warm and easy about this location, both inside ourselves and in the Isle.”
 Andy Metcalf

-The theme deliberately conjures up ideas that refer to the self; vulnerability; wilderness; as well as the practical and physical processes in photography, painting and sound capture.
+The theme deliberately conjures up ideas that refer to the self; vulnerability; wilderness; as well as the practical and physical processes in music making, photography, painting and sound capture.

 It is also an individualistic narrative that overlooks and even rejects human sociality and the need to converse.
 In EXPOSURE, ways of working, familiar in film and music are brought into the fine art process.

-“We choose to work closely, critique each other’s work and collaborate on videos.
-So, our collaborative ethic in EXPOSURE is deliberately contrasted with the well worn notion of seeking out remoteness to make art.
-We are driven by the idea that it is actually interaction with others that generates innovative dialogue“
+“We choose to work closely, critique each other’s material and collaborate on videos.
+So, our practice in EXPOSURE is deliberately contrasted with the well worn notion of seeking out remoteness to make art.
+We are driven by the idea that it is actually interaction with others that generates innovative work.“

 EXPOSURE sets to one side many of the visual and artistic tropes that sustain a commodified and commercialised notion of a ‘wild island’.
 By choosing media like sound as a means of representing landscape and place, EXPOSURE is pushing to find different ways of looking at this environment.